CleverCloud/documentation/content/doc/find-help/faq.md

 ## How do I add or remove members in my organizations?

 Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization in the left panel.
 Then click on **Members** in the mid pane.
 You'll see a list of the organization's members.
-If your are an administrator, you can revoke or grant permissions.
+If your are an admin, you can revoke or grant permissions.

-## How do I report an application that's in violation of your Terms and Conditions?
+## How do I report an application that infringes your Terms and Conditions?

-To report an application that's in violation of Clever Cloud's Terms and Conditions, please contact the legal team at <abuse@clever-cloud.com>.
+To report an application that infringes Clever Cloud's Terms and Conditions, please contact the legal team at <abuse@clever-cloud.com>.

 We will investigate and contact the application's owner over the violation if needed.

 ## Does Clever Cloud support TLS/SSL (HTTPS)?

 Yes.
 For testing purposes, `cleverapps.io` domains support TLS out of the box.
-For custom SSL certificates, you can either generate one automatically with Let's Encrypt while adding a domain, or use an existing one.
+For custom SSL certificates, you can either generate one automatically with Let's Encrypt while adding a domain, or [use an existing one]{{< ref "doc/administrate/ssl/#uploading-my-own-certificates" >}}).
 Have a look at [installing TLS certificates](/doc/administrate/ssl), and feel free to contact the support team in the [Ticket Center](https://console.clever-cloud.com/ticket-center-choice) if you have questions.

 ## What are the supported ciphers ?